Lonlay-l'Abbaye

 Lonlay-l'Abbaye (/fr/) is a commune in the Orne department in north-western France, situated midway between the towns of Domfront and Flers.
 It has a beautiful abbey and town square and is surrounded by walks and scenery, including the local viewpoint Fosse Arthur.

 Geography

+The commune is made up of the following collection of villages and hamlets, Les Bordeaux, La Peignerie Masseron, Les Noës, L'Épine Orbière, La Thomassière, La Douardière, La Logerie, La Houdonnière, Lonlay-l'Abbaye, La Chapelière, Ranfougeray, Les Isles, La Bouscaudière, La Roche au Vesque, La Couvrie, Le Chemin Grippon and La Verdrie.

+The commune is in the Normandie-Maine Regional Natural Park.

 Lonlay-l'Abbaye shares a Natura 2000 protected area, Landes du Tertre Bizet et Fosse Arthour, with two other communes Domfront en Poiraie and Saint-Georges-de-Rouelley.

+The river Égrenne flows through the commune.